Skip to main content

 What makes a good AI prompt for business use?

-What is prompt engineering?
+What is prompt engineering for business owners?

 How do I get ChatGPT to write in my brand voice?